eregnier/aoc2023/README.md

-#Advent of code 2023
+# Advent of code 2023

-I am learning rust doing advent of code 2023 using rust
+I do advent of code 2023 using rust to learn this langage